Breast Reduction at Plastic + Hand

-What does breast reduction surgery involve?
+What does breast reduction involve?

 The reshaped breast will have incisions closed around the areola, from the areola inferiorly to the mammary fold and along the mammary fold.
 A drain will be placed and then removed the following day.
 Some pre-existing asymmetries between the breasts may persist.

-Surgery is often performed as a day surgery at our accredited Plastic + Hand Surgery Center.
+The procedure is often performed as a day surgery at our accredited Plastic + Hand Surgery Center.

 Breast Reduction 3-D Animation

-What should I expect after breast reduction surgery?
+What should I expect after breast reduction?

-After surgery, your breasts will be swollen and may be bruised, but you will have a surgical bra to provide support and comfort.
+After the procedure, your breasts will be swollen and may be bruised, but you will have a surgical bra to provide support and comfort.
 The day after surgery, you will return to have the drain removed and your breasts checked.
 After several days, you will be allowed to shower.
 You may require pain medication in the post-operative period.

 Breast reduction may be a good choice for you if: